ministryofjustice/record-a-goose-sighting/README.md

 # Recording a goose sighting
 This is a fictional service, to help you record any sightings of geese (geese are awesome).
 It's using the [GOV.UK Design system](https://design-system.service.gov.uk/), which are WCAG 2.1 AA compliant, and benefits from hundreds of hours of work and testing.
 However, even if you're using a Design System, stuff can still go wrong...

 There are places where the Design System is misused, misimplemented or misunderstood.
-These issues range across code, design and content - because accessibility issues can be introduced by all of these disciplines.
+This has caused accessibility issues, which range across code, design and content - because accessibility issues can be introduced by all of these disciplines.
 As such, anyone is welcome to have a go and use this as an exercise!

 ## How to use this
 The task is to find as many of the accessibility issues in this site as you can in ~20 minutes.